Year in Review 2018-19

 Suncorp is responding to climate-related risks and opportunities through the implementation of our Climate Change Action and Environmental Performance plans.

 There’s no doubt the increasing risk of severe weather contributes to the cost of home insurance in northern Australia.
-In response, Suncorp has been helping customers and the community to make insurance more affordable.
+In response, Suncorp has been helping customers and the community make insurance more affordable.
 Our Cyclone Resilience Benefit offers up to a 20 per cent reduction to our customers’ building insurance premiums for taking positive action in reducing cyclone risk.

 In 2018-19 we also developed a Natural Hazard Resilience Strategy which will further our efforts to support and reward customers in high-risk communities for reducing their own risk to hazards such as bushfires and floods.

 We also became a signatory to the United Nations Principles for Sustainable Insurance and Responsible Investment, to help incorporate environmental, social and governance factors into our underwriting and investment practice.

 This year, Suncorp became the first financial organisation in Australia to achieve the Chartered Institute of Procurement and Supply Corporate Ethics Award for our commitment to ethical conduct in procurement.

 Reduction in electricity consumption

 Customer policies received premium reduction from Cyclone Resilience Benefit